-Stock futures cautious following conclusion of historic U.S.-North Korea summit
+Stocks take US-North Korea summit outcome in stride

-President Donald Trump and North Korean leader Kim Jong Un concluded their meeting on Tuesday by signing what was being considered an agreement that acknowledged progress in their talks.
+U.S. stocks were mostly flat on Tuesday following the conclusion of the historic summit between President Trump and North Korean leader Kim Jong Un.
+The two leaders signed what was being considered an agreement that acknowledged progress in their talks.

 Continue Reading Below

-The joint text signed by Trump and Kim, committed to 'complete denuclearization' of the Korean Peninsula.
+The joint text signed by Trump and Kim, committed to "complete denuclearization" of the Korean Peninsula.

 Kim was quoted as saying that the world will see a major change and thanked Trump for making the meeting happen.